nmke-de/QnA/README.md

 `<question-id>` can be the full question, or the beginning of its hash as displayed at `qna list`.

 The questions are stored at `$QNA_STORAGE`.
 If this environment variable is not set, QnA will default to `$HOME/.qna_storage`.

+`qna show` also checks `$QNA_PAGER` for any pager where the question and its answers will be displayed.
+By default, the output is simply printed to screen, without any pager.